 Edge Effects is a digital magazine produced by graduate students at the Center for Culture, History, and Environment (CHE), which is part of the University of Wisconsin-Madison’s Nelson Institute for Environmental Studies.
+It was founded in 2014.

 We believe edges are good places for looking in many directions to scrutinize and try to understand the world around us.

-The editorial board consists of eight CHE graduate students and a CHE faculty advisor, positions that rotate on a regular basis.
+The editorial board consists of CHE graduate students and a faculty advisor, positions that rotate on a regular basis.
 We strongly encourage submissions from faculty, graduate students, alumni, and community members formally associated with CHE, as well as from invited guests.

 We very much hope you’ll visit us regularly, and that you’ll enjoy what you read and experience here.